gigwell/elastica/README.md

 __Search Options__

 Search takes an optional parameter that is passed to [ES API](http://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-search), in order to qualify the search.
+In the following example we pass *search_type* and *ignore_unavailable* optional parameters to Elasticsearch.

 ```{javascript}
 var template = '{"filter": { "term": { "field": "<%= myField %>"} } }'